 - Next, have them choose four materials and form a hypothesis about which materials will insulate best.

 - Then ask them to wrap an ice cube in each material, leaving one unwrapped as the control.

 - Place all the ice cubes on a plate and observe them after 90 minutes.

 - Finally, have students compare the ice cubes and determine which melted slowest and fastest.

 For older students, ask them to design their own experiment to test which insulation is most effective to keep ice frozen.
 Encourage them to design an experiment that allows them to quantify and graph their results.
 For example, they could start with a known quantity of ice, measure the melted water from each ice cube every hour, and graph the results on a line graph.

-Learn more about the Tutor Ice Company story.
+Learn more about the Tudor Ice Company story.

 Listen to this report on climate-controlled container ships:

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.